 Each worker who avails of Maternity Leave shall have the right to return to work on the same site, and only if that is not possible, to a suitable alternative site, in accordance with the provisions (sections 26 and 27) of the 1994 Act.

 Certificate of Service

 Each Worker shall be entitled to request and receive from his/her employer a certificate of service showing the period of their employment and the accrued length of his/her service, once per annum.
-The outgoing contractor will provide to all employees a certificate of service in advance of a transfer of employment occurring.
+The outgoing contractor will provide to all workers a certificate of service in advance of a transfer of employment occurring.

-Employees shall be entitled to the terms of the Minimum Notice and Terms of Employment Acts, 1973 to 2005, and these terms shall be stated in each contract of employment.
+Workers shall be entitled to the terms of the Minimum Notice and Terms of Employment Acts, 1973 to 2005, and these terms shall be stated in each contract of employment.

-In the case of a fixed term contract (e.g. temporary job), the date of termination of the contract will be stated in accordance with the provisions of the Protection of Employees (Fixed Term Work) Act, 2003.
+In the case of a fixed term contract (e.g. temporary job), the date of termination of the contract will be stated in accordance with the provisions of the Protection of Workers (Fixed Term Work) Act, 2003.

 In the event of a dismissal, the procedures will include the warning stages to apply prior to dismissal and will make reference to verbal and written warnings and to the fact that, depending on the nature of the misconduct/performance, the preliminary stages of the procedures may be bypassed.

-Each employment contract shall include the name of the recognised Trade Union with representation and or negotiation rights in the Company where appropriate.
+Each employment contract shall include the name of the recognised Trade Union with representation and or negotiation rights in the company where appropriate.

 Protection of Employment

 Employers in the industry will give all reasonable notice of impending redundancies to the workers concerned in accordance with the legislation, i.e. Protection of Employment Act 1977 (Notification of Proposed Collective Redundancies) Regulation 1977, Redundancy Payments Acts 1967 to 2014 and the Minimum Notice and Terms of Employment Acts 1973 to 2005.